This is When to Have a Baby Shower!

 When to Have a Baby Shower 🤰

 So, when do you have a baby shower?
-While there’s no universal rule, most baby showers are held between 28 and 34 weeks of pregnancy, the early-to-mid third trimester.
+Most baby showers are held between 28 and 34 weeks of pregnancy, the early-to-mid third trimester.
 At this stage, the bump is beautifully visible (hello, perfect photos!), and most moms-to-be still feel fairly energized.

 That said, life doesn’t always follow a perfect pregnancy calendar.
 Some parents celebrate earlier to accommodate guests flying in or feel less rushed.
 Others plan a later shower if the pregnancy is going smoothly and the mama-to-be is still up for hosting.